cloudmesh-community/book/chapters/class/e516-week.md

 2. Understand that we have only 3 assignments.
 One of which is a significant project.

-3. Download the Lecture notes epub and install an epub reader to read the lecture notes.
+3. Download the Lecture notes ePub and install an ePub reader to read the lecture notes.
 Although we have a PDF version, this version is pretty large and will only be updated once a week.
 See in piazza the resource section to locate them